-A total of 1,433 sites in nine different member agency service areas participated in the BAWSCA Large Landscape Program measure in FY 2020-21, as shown in Table 4-3.
+A total of 1,831 sites in eleven different member agency service areas participated in the BAWSCA Large Landscape Program measure in FY 2021-22, as shown in Table 4-3.
 Additional BAWSCA member agencies also offer this program, contracting with Waterfluence independently or through Valley Water.

-The 2021 Waterfluence Annual Report found that overwatering at participating sites has dropped significantly since 2002, reaching a low point in 2015 during a statewide drought.
+The 2022 Waterfluence Annual Report found that overwatering at participating sites has dropped significantly since 2002, reaching a low point in 2015 during a statewide drought when outdoor watering restrictions were also in place.
 Overwatering has rebounded in subsequent years but is still below 2013 levels.
 Significant reductions in overwatering can still be made at commercial sites, sites with less than one acre of landscaping, sites planted predominantly with shrubs, and sites not including their landscape contractor as an online viewer.